ashinkarov/agda-stacklang/gpce21-reply.md

 This is about more than just overhead, implementing a custom dependent typechecker is far from trivial.
-Also, as there is no way to infer an arbitrary property about the embedded program, some manual proofs will be required anyway.
+Also, as there is no way to infer an arbitrary property about the embedded program (because the type may depend on arbitrary computations), some manual proofs will be required anyway.

 I am not sure what is meant by "modular change of semantics".
 In the current embedding you can also change the semantics of the base operators.
 It will have